 Below, find out everything you need to know about protein powder storage.

-Whey is one of the most popular protein powders on the market, especially among bodybuilders.
+Whey is one of the most popular protein powders on the market, especially among bodybuilders and people who regularly do resistance workouts.
 It’s most commonly used as a post-workout protein because whey protein is quickly absorbed (particularly when supplementing with whey protein isolates).
 When a protein is absorbed fast, the body can immediately begin its muscle repair and rebuilding process.
 Whey protein also contains more of the branched-chain amino acids (BCAAs) leucine, isoleucine and valine.
 While all essential amino acids are important for building muscle, leucine is the one that kickstarts muscle building.
 According to a 2016 study published in the Journal of Dairy Science titled “Physical and chemical changes in whey protein concentrate stored at elevated temperature and humidity,” whey protein powder has a shelf life of at least 18 months when stored under normal conditions.
 These normal conditions are defined as 70°F and 35% humidity.

 Most kitchen pantries, cabinets or closets meet this description.